MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-synapse-sql.md

 ## Error code: Msg 105208

 - **Symptoms**: Error code: `Error code: Msg 105208, Level 16, State 1, Line 1 COPY statement failed with the following error when validating value of option 'FROM': '105200;COPY statement failed because the value for option 'FROM' is invalid.'`
 - **Cause**: Currently, ingesting data using the COPY command into an Azure Storage account that is using the new DNS partitioning feature results in an error.
-DNS partition feature enables customers to create up to 5000 storage accounts per subscription.
+DNS partition feature enables customers to create up to 5,000 storage accounts per subscription.
-- **Resolutions**: Provision a storage account in a subscription that does not use the new [Azure Storage DNS partition feature](https://techcommunity.microsoft.com/t5/azure-storage-blog/public-preview-create-additional-5000-azure-storage-accounts/ba-p/3465466) (currently in Public Preview).
+- **Resolutions**: Provision a storage account in a subscription that doesn't use the new [Azure Storage DNS partition feature](https://techcommunity.microsoft.com/t5/azure-storage-blog/public-preview-create-additional-5000-azure-storage-accounts/ba-p/3465466) (currently in Public Preview).

 ## Error code: SqlDeniedPublicAccess